How to find valid email addresses of a company with 97% accuracy?

 These type of emails are made up full first name followed by a dot and followed by full last name.
 To create such a combination, follow these steps:

 1.1.1.
-Start by selecting the cell in the column next to the cell containing the last name (C2):
+Start by selecting the cell in the column next to the cell which contains the last name (C2):

 1.1.2.
-The function we will call to help us with this is “CONCATENATE”.
-The formula we will use in this example is =CONCATENATE(A2,".",B2,"@example.com").
-Be sure to include the apostrophes and commas - the formula won't work otherwise.
-The first result looks like this:
+The function we call is "CONCATENATE" to help us with this.
+In this example, the formula we will use is = CONCATENATE(K2,".",L2,"@fakecorp.com).
+Make sure the apostrophes and commas are included-otherwise the formula will not work.
+The first result appears as follows:

 1.1.3.
-Now the easiest way to fill in the rest of the cells without having to type all that information in again is to use the Fill Handle (my personal favorite).
-The fill handle is at the bottom right corner of the selected cell:
+Now, using the Fill Handle is the easiest way to fill in the rest of the cells without having to type all that information in again.
+The fill handle is in the selected cell's bottom right corner:

-You may have never noticed it before, but once you get the hang of it, I know you will find it to be very useful.
-To use it, hover your cursor over the fill handle until your cursor changes to a +.
-Then, click and drag it down as far as you want to copy the formula to other cells and then release the mouse.
-Whether it’s 5 cells, 500 cells or 5,000 cells the fill handle will make them all match.
-The result will be:
+You may never have noticed it before, but I know you'll find it very useful once you get the hang of it.
+Swing over the fill handle to use it until your cursor changes to a +.
+Then, as far as you want to copy the formula to other cells, click and drag it down and then release the mouse.
+The fill handle will make them all match whether it's 5 cells, 500 cells or 5,000 cells.
+The outcome will be:

 These type of emails are made up the first letter of the first name followed by a dot and followed by full last name.
 To create such a combination, follow these steps:

 1.2.1.
-Start by selecting the cell D2.
-Since we want the last name (located in cell B2) in its unaltered entirety, we will just concatenate the last name to the result of the LEFT function’s result which give us first letter of the first name.
+Begin by selecting the D2 cell.
+Since we want the last name (located in cell B2) in its unchanged form, we will merely concatenate the last name to the result of the LEFT function which gives us the first letter of the first name.

 1.2.2.
 Just like step 1.1.3, copy the formula for next rows in the current column.
 The result will be: